ShipChain/smart-contracts/README.md

 If you need to test with a single test file, you can do that by `bin/truffle test test/TEST_FILE_NAME.js`

-##Local Security Check
+## Local Security Check
-To run securify locally, you can run this command,
+To run `securify` locally, you can run this command,
 ```bash
 bin/ddo npm run flatten
 docker run -v $(pwd)/truffle/flat-sol:/project shipchain/securify:aef12a32
 ```

-If you want to run myth, you can run,
+If you want to run `myth` locally, you can run,
 ```bash
 bin/myth
 ```
+However, make sure you have done the first two steps of the [Startup section](#startup).

 ## Documentation